Your Guide to Buying Property in Lisbon

 Types of Property in Lisbon

-Portugal offers many properties of different types and sizes, ranging from studios that can be perfect if you want a vacation home out on one of their stunning beaches; four-bedroom homes, which might work well as an investment opportunity.
+Portugal offers many properties of different types and sizes, ranging from studios to four-bedroom homes.
 The following are the types of Lisbon real estate that you can invest in.

 ⦁ Terreno or Land

 ⦁ Moradia – a classic detached house

 When looking to invest in Lisbon real estate, we advise you to consult an expert who will guide you while saving you time and money.
 Go with a consultant who has an AMI license to practice real estate brokerage.
 An experienced professional with a legal team and chartered real estate professionals can help you understand Lisbon’s real estate market and be with you throughout the property acquisition process.